giulienw/MindenAirport/README.md

    - Check if ports are available

 3. **Environment Variables:**
-   - Ensure `.env` files are properly configured
+   - Ensure enviroment variables are properly configured
-   - Don't commit `.env` files to version control
    - Verify Oracle database credentials are correct

 4. **Dependencies:**